Plenty of us fancy ourselves as the next Monty Don or Charlie Dimmock, but what do you do if you only have a garden the size of a handkerchief?

 1. Break it up

-If space allows, break your garden up into small sections, perhaps using trellis or an archway, so that visitors feel like they're going from one area to another.
-You can also create raised beds in certain parts of your garden, as this will also give the effect of there being lots of different spaces.
+If space allows, break your garden up into small sections, perhaps using trellis or an archway, so that it feels like you’re going from one area to another.
+You can also create raised beds in certain parts of your garden, to give the effect of there being lots of different spaces.

 2. Install outside lighting